pamelalee26/pamela-lee/README.md

 # Hi there, I'm Pamela 👋

-I'm a penultimate Computer Science student at Nanyang Technological University.
-I am a passionate developer with a love for coding and problem-solving.
-Welcome to my GitHub profile!
-I enjoy data science and software development.
+I'm a penultimate year Computer Science student at Nanyang Technological University, driven by a fervor for coding and the art of problem-solving.
+Step into my GitHub realm and explore my journey!
+My interests traverse the realms of data science and software development.

 🌱 **Currently Learning:**
 - Exploring advanced CSS techniques for responsive design.